 - 1 teaspoon vanilla extract

-- 2. Using a handheld electric mixer, beat the sugar and butter in a large bowl until creamy and well combined.
-Add the egg and vanilla extract and mix until fluffy, about 1 minute.
+- 2. Using an electric mixer, beat the sugar and butter in a large bowl until creamy and well combined.
+Add the egg and vanilla extract and mix until fluffy, about 1 minute more.

-- 3. Stir in the flour-spice mixture just until incorporated.
-Form the dough into a disk, wrap it in plastic, and refrigerate for 1 hour.
+- 3. Stir in the flour mixture, combing just until everything is incorporated and a soft dough forms.
+Shape the dough into a disk, wrap it in plastic, and refrigerate for 1 hour.

-- 4. Position a rack in the middle of the oven and heat the oven to 375°F (190°C).
-Unwrap the dough, place it on a new piece of plastic wrap, and roll the dough to 1/4-inch thickness.
+- 5. Unwrap the dough, place it on a fresh piece of plastic wrap, and roll the dough to 1/4 inch thickness.
 Slide the wrap and the dough onto a baking sheet and place the whole shebang in the freezer for 5 minutes to firm it slightly.

-- 5. Remove the sheet and the cookies from the freezer and quickly cut out the spice cookies with a 2 1/2-inch round cookie or biscuit cutter, spacing them 1/2-inch apart on a parchment-lined baking sheet.
+- 6. Remove the dough from the freezer and quickly cut out the spice cookies with a 2 1/2-inch round cookie or biscuit cutter, spacing them 1/2-inch apart on a parchment-lined baking sheet.
 Bake until the edges are golden brown, 12 to 15 minutes.
 Immediately transfer the spice cookies to a wire rack to cool.
 (The cookies will keep in an airtight container for up to 1 week.)

 Chinese Five-Spice Cookies Recipe © 2003 David Leite.
 All rights reserved.